TheHLMEI/Otto/README.md

                                        MOVE_JOB_UP, RESET_JOB, SET_LOOP, DEBUG_OFF, DEBUG_ON, PAUSE_DAEMON,
                                        PING, REFRESH, RESUME_DAEMON, VERIFY_DB

-                                       CHANGE_STATUS supports FAILURE, INACTIVE, RUNNING,
-                                       SUCCESS, and TERMINATED statuses
-        some conditions                Supports DONE, FAILURE, NOTRUNNING, SUCCESS, and TEMINATED job statuses
+                                       CHANGE_STATUS supports FAILURE, INACTIVE, RUNNING, SUCCESS, TERMINATED some conditions                Supports DONE, FAILURE, NOTRUNNING, SUCCESS, and TEMINATED job statuses
                                        and logical and (&) and or (|) with condition grouping

     What it doesn't support:

-        permissions                    otto is meant to be a local "personal" job scheduler
+        permissions                    Otto is meant to be a local "personal" job scheduler
         file watchers                  These can be implemented as job scripts and run like normal commands
         calendars                      These can be implemented as a job script or cron job
-        multiple machines              otto is meant to be a local "personal" job scheduler not an
+        multiple machines              Otto is meant to be a local "personal" job scheduler not an
                                        enterprise wide solution
         some conditions                Does not support lookback, exit status, global variables